Rosemeis/hapla/README.md

 For overlapping windows, a short tail is added only if it covers new variants.
 A `--windows` file may end with the genotype record count as an EOF marker.
-Clustering uses exact deduplication, packed Hamming distances, and sequential pruning until retained clusters meet the size threshold.
-A count threshold above the observed haplotype count fails for a nonempty window.
-Unconverged windows stop the run.
+The fitter deduplicates haplotypes, grows binary medians using packed Hamming distances, then reassigns haplotypes from clusters below the size threshold.
+The 255-cluster cap keeps assignments to one byte per haplotype.
+A count threshold above the observed haplotype count is invalid.
+Fitting stops if a window does not converge.

 Clustering is invariant to REF/ALT swaps with corresponding GT recoding when sample/haplotype order is fixed.
 Major alleles define the internal orientation.